toUpperCase78/real-racing-3-vehicles/README.md

 3rd part of my outcomes is available [here](https://github.com/toUpperCase78/real-racing-3-vehicles/blob/master/RR3_outcome3.ipynb), focusing on data visualization (for game version 8.1).

 **All these studies have been carried out in IPython Shell.**

+**I'm aware that these analyses above are outdated!
+That's why they will be replaced with up-to-date ones soon!**

 ## Notes